Improving your project with SBT

 }

-As a matter of the fact that way of defining modules was/is quite popular in a lot of open source projects.
-However, newer versions of SBT deprecated them and now build.sbt is the only option if we decide on newest versions.
+As a matter of fact, that way of defining modules was/is quite popular in a lot of open-source projects.
+However, newer versions of SBT have deprecated this approach and now build.sbt is the only option if we decide on the newest versions.

-While I saw some projects rely on the Common.scala approach I also saw some (more compelling) where this blob was split into something more self-explanatory, like Dependencies and Settings.
+While I have seen some projects rely on the Common.scala approach, I have also seen some (more compelling) ones where this blob was split into something more self-explanatory, like Dependencies and Settings.
 For instance, something that I would use in my own project:

 import sbt._